Pamela Milton: Season 11

 In the episode "New Haunts", at a masquerade ball held by Governor Pamela Milton, a disgruntled former soldier, Tyler Davis, takes Pamela's secretary, Maxxine "Max" Mercer, hostage while denouncing her government.
 Daryl Dixon gets him to surrender but allows Sebastian to take credit for his capture.

 In the episode "The Lucky Ones", Pamela takes a tour of the Coalition's settlements and is unimpressed to hear Alexandria has fallen more than once.
 After meeting with Oceanside, Pamela goes to Hilltop, where she tries to persuade Maggie Greene to join the Commonwealth.
 Maggie is suspicious of the Commonwealth and refuses to accept aid from them, to the frustration of several Hilltop residents who decide to go join the Commonwealth.
 Hornsby is also frustrated by Maggie's decision but insists to Aaron he will persevere, seeking to build up his power to get out from under Pamela.

 In the second part finale "Acts of God", Max investigates Pamela and assembles some members of Alexandria to post an article in the newspaper about Pamela's lies.

 In the third part premiere "Lockdown", Carol Peletier and Negan locate Sebastian and safely deliver him to Pamela.
 Desperate, Pamela strikes an uneasy deal with Carol.
 At the same time, the others engage in a cat and mouse game with Hornsby's soldiers, killing several before they end up in a standoff.
 In the episode "A New Deal", the standoff escalates when Dixon takes Hornsby hostage just as Carol, Negan, Pamela, and Mercer arrive.
-Sebastian is later killed by a zombie during a riot instigated by Hornby.
+Sebastian is later killed by a zombie during a riot instigated by Hornsby.

 In the episode "Variant", in the aftermath of the riot, Pamela publicly blames Max's boyfriend Eugene Porter for Sebastian's death.
 She promises to pardon Max if Mercer cooperates.
 When Sebastian reanimates as a zombie, a grieving Pamela has Rowan executed and orders Hornsby to feed his corpse to Sebastian as a punishment.
 In the episode "What's Been Lost", Pamela blackmails Yumiko Ukumora into being the prosecutor in Eugene's show trial, threatening to kill her brother Tomichi if she refuses.
 After learning of Daryl, Carol and Lance's escape, Yumiko reminds the Commonwealth of how invaluable Tomi is before making the stunning public announcement that Pamela is unjustly persecuting Eugene, and Yumiko will be acting as Eugene's defense attorney instead of his prosecutor.